itsyourbedtime/orca/README.md

 ## Install

 Orca for Norns is available for install within [Maiden](http://norns.local/).
-Update the `Community` feed and then scroll down the list to Orca to `Install`.
+Update the `Community` feed and then scroll down to Orca and `Install`.

 ![Norns Maiden update Community feed](./.assets/orca-maiden.png)

-If you're looking to develop checkout the documentation for [Contributing](#contributing).
+If you're looking to contribute with code checkout the documentation for [Contributing](#contributing).

 - `<tab>` **Info bar**: Toggles info bar visibility
 - `<esc>` **Unfocus**: Removes selection focus